 Menstruation And Impact On Education

 Girls’ education can be greatly affected by their periods and menstruation.
 Girls may be denied access to education and face extreme bullying and gender-based violence in and around schools due to period poverty and stigma.
+To address this issue, it is essential to provide girls with access to menstrual hygiene products, education on menstrual health, and safe and private sanitation facilities.
 Menstrual products should be considered a human right rather than a privilege.
 We are not prioritizing a girl’s education when she is absent from school due to her period.
 Girls may find it difficult to attend school during their periods if they do not have access to sanitary facilities and products.

 Eco-Friendly Sanitary Pads to End Period Poverty